nextstrain/ncov/narratives/ncov_sit-rep_2020-03-27.md

 <!-- This is left-side text 18-->
 # [Local transmission in New South Wales](https://nextstrain.org/ncov/2020-03-27?Label=clade:A3&d=tree&f_division=New%20South%20Wales&label=clade:A3&p=full&r=location)

-New sequences from Australia provide evidence of local transmission across New South Wales.
+New sequences from Australia show evidence of local transmission across New South Wales.
-The virus has likely been circulating in this area since at least February 29, 2020 (the sampling date of Australia/NSW07/2020).
+The virus has likely been circulating in this area since at least the end of February.

 <!-- There is no right side text -->